"She lives the poetry she cannot write" – Wilde

 So why not stay?
 Because…. we don’t live on boats to stay still.
 Because…. one gets an appetite for more of everything – new rivers, new places, little journeys in the England you can only know by water.

 Boating is not like mountaineering or charting new territory.
 Our adventures are small, domestic, slow.
 It’s not Everest.
 But you still have to do it – because it’s there.
-Because it’s here.
+Because it’s not here.
 Because it’s always somewhere else.